mjcarroll/uLogMe/README.md

 ----

 ## Security concerns ?
-uLogMe is very secure:
+Your private data should be safe with uLogMe:

-- your data don't leave your computer!
+- *Your data don't leave your computer!* (you can read the code in details to check it).
-- only the number of keys hit is logged, not the details of which keys were hit (during time windows of 10 seconds)
+- Only the number of keys hit is logged, not the details of *which* keys were hit (during time windows of 10 seconds).
-- you can safely delete any data, any time
+- You can safely delete any data, any time, the program shouldn't break.
-- for the window titles, *warning* every title is logged (including private browsing windows, for instance)
+- For the window titles, *warning* every title is logged (including private browsing windows, for instance).

+Of course, this is a computer program, written by enthusiast programmers, not security experts: there is bugs, and there might be security problems.
+But none that we know of at least!
+[Please file an issue if you notice a potential security threats](https://GitHub.com/Naereen/uLogMe/issues/new)

 ### *How can I clean my data ?*
 - Simply delete the `logs/` folder to completely remove your old data.